GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 Agencies can use IDaaS to create a global identity (also referred to as a master user record) within an agency and across cloud and on-premises environments. **Enterprise identity awareness is a zero trust capability.**

 1. **Automate Identity**.
 One unique feature of IDaaS is the potential to automate manual processes.
 For example, automatically suspend a user's account after 14 or 30 days of inactivity.
 Leverage API integrations to automate lifecycle management processes with other IT Tools.
 For example, integrate IDaaS with an IT Service Management tool to track and audit permissions.
-Learn about [System for Cross-domain Identity Management](http://www.simplecloud.info/){:target="_blank"}{:rel="noopener noreferrer"}, an open standard used by IDaaS and other cloud tools to automate user provisioning. **Automating identity processes is a zero trust capability.**
+Learn about [System for Cross-domain Identity Management](http://www.simplecloud.info/){:target="_blank"}{:rel="noopener noreferrer"}, an open standard used by IDaaS and other cloud tools to automate user provisioning. **Automating identity processes is a mature zero trust capability.**
 2. **Accurate Directory Information**.
 Before starting an IDaaS project, ensure correct source directory information.
 An IDaaS will replicate your on-premises directories to a cloud directory and may even support bi-directional information updates.
 At a minimum, most cloud directories support one-way sync to the cloud directory.
 It is better to clean your directory before rather than after replication.
 3. **Virtual Directory**.
 Not all cloud application access is equal.
 Consider using a virtual directory to create unique personas for specific applications based on existing directory information.
 A virtual directory aggregates identity data from a variety of sources.
 For example, an application requires a particular attribute such as citizenship which is not in the directory record.
 An agency can use a virtual directory to create a unique application persona with data combined from various identity or data repositories.
 An IDaaS may support a virtual directory capability and act as a master user record.
 4. **Entitlement Management.** Most cloud applications and platforms implement role-based entitlement management.
 Permissions are managed based on a user in a group rather than individually.
 Groups may consist of unique roles such as government administrator, contractor administrator, contributor, or reader.
 All users in a group inherit the same permissions.
 Entitlement management is as easy as removing the user from that group.